 1) Diagnostic behavior can be changed.
 This causes the overall status of the measured variable to change.

-12.8 Pending diagnostic events
+Pending diagnostic events 12.8

 The Diagnostics menu allows the user to view the current diagnostic event and the previous diagnostic event separately.